I pulled back the curtains just as the white Pathfinder swerved sharply through the black gate and came to an abrupt stop in front of the duplex.

 I was confused.

 “Can you come to Lagos tomorrow?
-We’ll just spend few hours together and then you’ll return back to school.”
+We’ll just spend few hours together and then you’ll return to school.”

 I paused.
 My mother wouldn’t agree with the arrangement.
 I had never embarked on a journey without her approval.